 Federal criminal allegations which include Conspiracy, 18 U.S.C. § 371, are among the most serious in the federal courts.
-Conspiracy to commit an act like mail fraud, wire fraud or bank fraud is itself a separate crime.
+Conspiracy to commit an act like mail fraud, wire fraud, or bank fraud is itself a separate crime.
 The government does not need to prove that a collection of people new the entire purpose of a criminal conspiracy, only that a person knew of the general purpose of the conspiracy and that purpose was in the scope of their participation.
-In fact, any act taken in connection with a conspiracy can make a person criminally liable if the act was reasonably foreseeable to involve a criminal conspiracy.
+Any action taken in connection with a conspiracy can make a person criminally liable if the act was reasonably foreseeable to involve a criminal conspiracy.

-Federal Criminal cases that are in the category of white collar crime are often misunderstood by the public.
-A an act of wire fraud, 18 U.S.C. § 1343, can involve simply giving false information on an application to open a checking account.
+Federal Criminal cases that are in the category of white-collar crime are often misunderstood by the public.
+An act of wire fraud, 18 U.S.C. § 1343, can involve simply giving false information on an application to open a checking account.
 The government must still prove that a person’s intent in giving the false information was for some criminal purpose.
 Federal fraud cases are very commonly charged as a conspiracy when two or more people engage in the same or similar conduct.

 The defense was successful in dropping 73 of 74 counts against their client with a final resolution that included no custody and 3 years probation.
 The case involved a multi-million dollar conspiracy of identity theft and bank fraud.
 The Federal investigation involved both the FBI and local law enforcement.

 Speaking to an experienced of a Federal Criminal Defense attorney is an essential first step when facing charges for fraud, money laundering, or any white-collar crimes.